Tuition & Assistance

 - Ten monthly payments (plus $80 fee)

 First payments are due July 1, and families will receive a tuition bill in June reflecting the amount due.
-Families who choose the 10-payment plan will be automatically registered with Higher Education Services Inc. (HES), and will use that system to pay their tuition.
+Families who choose the 10-payment plan will be automatically registered with FACTS and will use that system to pay their tuition.